airplanedev/templates/support_ticket_dashboard/README.md

 - Navigate to the support_ticket_dashboard directory: `cd support_ticket_dashboard`
 - Develop your template locally: `airplane dev`
-- Deploy your tasks and view: `airplane deploy --yes`
 - To use your own Intercom auth token and Linear API key:
   - Intercom:
     - Get your Intercom auth token by following this guide: https://developers.intercom.com/building-apps/docs/authentication-types